shellscape/webpack-manifest-plugin/README.md

 Type: `String`

-A path prefix for all file references.
+A path prefix for all keys.
 Useful for including your output path in the manifest.

 ### `publicPath`

 Type: `String`

 A path prefix used only on output files, similar to Webpack's  [output.publicPath](https://github.com/webpack/docs/wiki/configuration#outputpublicpath).
-Ignored if `basePath` was also provided.

 ### `stripSrc`